 (3) The source will satisfy one of the following conditions:

-(A) The source will comply with Subparagraph (e)(3) of Rule .0531 of this Section when the source is evaluated as if it were in the nonattainment area; or
+(A) The source will comply with Subparagraph (e)(3) of Rule .0531 of this Section 15A NCAC 02D .0531 (e)(3) when the source is evaluated as if it were in the nonattainment area; or

 (B) The source will have an air quality offset, i.e., the applicant will have caused an air quality improvement in the locality where the national ambient air quality standard is not met by causing reductions in impacts of other sources greater than any additional impact caused by the source for which the application is being made.
 The emissions reductions creating the air quality offset shall be placed as a condition in the permit for the source reducing emissions.
 The requirements of this Part may be partially waived if the source is a resource recovery facility burning municipal solid waste, the source must switch fuels due to lack of adequate fuel supplies, or the source is required to be modified as a result of EPA regulations and no exemption from such regulations is available and if: